 Thick white discharge

-This can sometimes be a yeast infection.
+White vaginal discharge can sometimes be a yeast infection.
+Many people say this looks like cottage cheese.

 Again, really important to note a change in smell or any other symptoms with it.
+It is worth a call to your provider.

 Is discharge a sign of pregnancy?